The Emergence of … Strip Cards?

 As little as a few years ago, Babe Ruth strip cards in several sets were often starting in the $400-$600 range.
 That price hasn’t quite doubled across the board but it’s getting close.
 These days, those same issues seem to start around $700-$1,000.

 The same can be said for other players, too.
 Shoeless Joe Jackson, for example, has seen his cards rise dramatically.
 Using PSA’s card tracker, we see that a PSA 4 of his popular W514 strip card sold in 2013 for just over $1,350.
 A PSA 2 a few years before that sold for about $1,525.
 Those prices, of course, should probably be reversed.
 But the idea is that you could buy a half decent Jackson in the $1,300-$1,500 range before.
 Now?
-Even Authentic grade Jacksons are selling for $1,500 or more like this one did last month.
+Even Authentic grade Jacksons are selling for $1,500 or more like this one did.

 Another thing I’m noticing in terms of pricing trends with strip cards is that premiums are being paid for cards that ‘look’ nice.
 This certainly is no different than in years past but it’s worth noting in this context: Collectors can find bargains on the premium players where they may have otherwise been priced out.